 I am an Associate Professor of Economics at the University of Chicago Booth School of Business, a Faculty Research Fellow at the National Bureau of Economic Research, and a Research Fellow at the Centre for Economic Policy Research.
 My research agenda focuses on the spatial distribution of economic activities across neighborhoods, cities, and countries.
 I try to understand the substantial variation in the amount and nature of economic activity across space (September 2023 research statement).
 In 2022, my research was recognized by the Bhagwati Award and August-Lösch Prize.
-At Booth, I teach Managing the Firm in the Global Economy.

 I have editorial duties at journals listed on my CV: REStat, JIE, and JUE.